London Court: Description

-The distinctive mock-Tudor/Elizabethan façade and architectural features includes ornate entrances with large wrought-iron gates at each end.
+The distinctive mock-Tudor/Elizabethan façade and architectural features include ornate entrances with large wrought-iron gates at each end.
 At the Hay Street end at the first storey level, a large clock chimes every quarter-hour, half-hour and on the hour.
 Four mechanised knights appear from a castle door and move in a semicircle each time the clock chimes as they apparently joust with each other.
-At the St Georges Terrace end, a window above another clockface depicts a mechanised miniature Saint George doing battle with the dragon.
+At the St Georges Terrace end, a window above another clock face depicts a mechanised miniature Saint George doing battle with the dragon.
 The clocks were made by the Synchronome Company of London at a cost of £5,000 ($8969.35 in Australian dollars).

 The two interior ends include statues of Dick Whittington and his cat (north end) and Sir Walter Raleigh (south end), each in bastion towers and gazing down on the shoppers below.
 Other distinctive features include gargoyles, masks, shields, crests and wrought iron signs and brackets.
 Gabled roofs, weather cocks and lead lighting add to the Tudor style.
 The arcade floor is laid with terracotta tiles.

 Originally, the arcade included 24 residential flats in the upper levels as well as 53 shops and 55 offices.
 Most of the residences have now been taken over for commercial purposes.
 The arcade currently houses mainly small speciality retail shops and cafes.

 Design influences

-Whilst the court itself is a late arrival in the Tudor Revival, the northern entrance is influenced by the Liberty Clock that was constructed as part of the Liberty department store over 10 years previously in Great Marlborough Street, Central London.
+Whilst the court itself is a late arrival in the Tudor Revival, the northern entrance is influenced by the Liberty Clock that was constructed as part of the Liberty department store over 10 years previously on Great Marlborough Street in Central London.
 The London Court clock bears a similar mechanised animation above, as well as the same warning against "squandering time" that sits below.